 sudo systemctl restart sshd.service

-Before closing your terminal where you are connected to the server, open new terminal window and run this command
+Before closing your terminal, open a new terminal window and run this command

-Now you should be connected to your server without password and only with your SSH key.
-This means that your SSH based authentication is successfully configured and password authentication is disabled.
+You should connect to the server without a password.
+SSH-based authentication is successfully configured and password authentication is disabled.